 One of the most important points to understand about carbon black is that it is an essential specialty chemical – not a commodity – that must be engineered to fit the technical specifications of customers.
 So, it is vital for a company to have advanced research-and-development capabilities.

-“What truly sets Orion apart from competitors is our customer-centric approach,” Rohde.
+“What truly sets Orion apart from competitors is our customer-centric approach,” Dr. Rohde said.
 “We prioritize understanding and replicating our customer’s process conditions, enabling us to provide tailor-made solutions for their unique needs.”

 Since buying the French plant in 2018, Orion has tripled the size of its laboratory.
 In 2023, the company opened a Battery Innovation Center at its main innovation hub in Cologne.
 The center includes a comprehensive suite of state-of-the-art production, testing and diagnostic equipment.
 It will accelerate Orion’s product and process development and foster close collaboration with customers to spur innovation and address evolving market needs.